-12. Clergy Bi-Annual Meeting with Bishop
+11. Clergy Bi-Annual Meeting with Bishop

 Clergy in full-time employ will meet with the Bishop every other year to evaluate and set goals for the coming year.
 The Bishop's Assistant will contact you to schedule during your birthday month.
 Birthdays in July and August will be schedule prior to July or following August.
-Clergy are encouraged to have a Continuing Ed plan each year, and make plans to support this work.